top of page

 • PSU: 650W Bronze-rated — ~$70

-• Use online PC part pickers to avoid compatibility issues.
+• Use PC part pickers to check compatibility

 • CPU: AMD Ryzen 7 7800X3D or Intel i7-14700K — ~$341